krainboltgreene/krainboltgreene.github.io/content/essays/ darklang-is-a-stary-night.md

 However, what I quickly realized is that I now have to handle functions my project doesn't own: What if the user wants to encrypt a payload?
 Base64 decode an input?
 What about functions that are generated via macros?
 Darklang doesn't have these problems because it's something new.

 These are the types of little geniuses that I've been enjoying about darklang.
 That said they have a rough road ahead of them.
 In fact when I talked about it with another engineer, the first thing they said was "Uh, no I don't want anyone else to manage my stack."
-I respect this person a lot so I casually brought up that they had recently moved from on-prem to hosted K3S precicely because they did want someone to manage their stack.
+I casually reminded them that they had recently moved from on-prem to hosted K3S precicely because they did want someone to manage their stack.

+I'm excited for darklang's future and further excited to see more little morsels of programming art from that team.